lmorg/murex/docs/builtins/catch.md

 `catch` can be used with a bang prefix to check for a lack of errors.

 `catch` forwards on the STDIN and exit number of the calling function.
-Thus it can be used as part of a pipeline: `try { command } -> catch { command }`.

 ### See also